Samphire Staff Accommodation

 - Communal facilities.

-The proposed plans are available for inspection below:
+The proposed plans and supporting information are available below:

 - Development Application report